AmyDelaney94/Forevergreen_Cacti/README.md

 - <a href="https://mountaincrestgardens.com" alt="Mountain Crest Gardens website">Mountain Crest Gardens</a> -> For details on different species of cacti.
 - <a href="https://docs.python.org" alt="Python documentation website">Python</a> -> used for examples for exceptions and how to resolve linting errors.
 - <a href="https://fontawesome.com/" alt="Font Awesome webiste link">Font Awesome</a>
+- <a href="https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers#visa" alt="Link to stripe payments testing page">Stripe payments testing</a> -> This page was used to test a number of card types on the store.

 <br/>